Skip to contents

 na.color

 Character.
-The color to use for missing values (NA).
+The color name for missing values (NA).

 idents.colors